-Page 1 of 2 Appendix O Clarifying Memoes, Page 39 of 62
+Page 1 of 2 Appendices, Page 127

-&lt;sup>1 Other State-Assisted Students - this relates to any student receiving state assistance but is not included on list provided by ADHE's Financial Aid Office.
+1 Other State-Assisted Students - this relates to any student receiving state assistance but is not included on list provided by ADHE's Financial Aid Office.
 The students on the ADHE list have been approved by ADHE.
 Other state-assisted students would be those that the institution approves and then notifies ADHE of such.
 This includes WIG and any other similar assistance that may be available in the future.